wisaworks/front-porch/README.md

 ### Step 7 - Follow the following steps from Quartz to host your front porch on github

 > 1. Head to “Settings” tab of your forked repository and in the sidebar, click “Pages”.
 Under “Source”, select “GitHub Actions”.

-> 2. Commit these changes by doing npx quartz sync.
+> 2. Commit these changes by doing `npx quartz sync`.
 This should deploy your site to <github-username>.github.io/<repository-name>.

-The deploy.yml file was added for you.
+Whenever you want to update your site, you just need to run `npx quartz sync` after saving your changes.

 Reference: [Hosting](https://quartz.jzhao.xyz/hosting#github-pages)
+- The deploy.yml file was added for you.

 ### Step 8 - Add a custom domain